Strict constructionism: Common use

-"Strict constructionism" is also used in American political discourse as an umbrella term for conservative legal philosophies such as originalism and textualism, which emphasize judicial restraint and fidelity to the original meaning of constitutions and laws.
-It is frequently used even more loosely to describe any conservative judge or legal analyst.
-This usage is pervasive, but in some tension with the legal meaning of the term.
+The term is frequently used even more loosely to describe any conservative judge or legal analyst.
+This usage is pervasive, but in tension with the legal meaning of the term.
 For example, on the campaign trail in 2000, when speaking on his choices for new Supreme Court Justices, George W. Bush promised to appoint "strict constructionists in the mold of Justices Rehnquist, Scalia, and Thomas", though Thomas considers himself an originalist, and Scalia outright rejected strict construction, calling it "a degraded form of textualism."

 History

 The use of the term strict construction in American politics is not new.
-The term was used regularly by members of the Democratic-Republican Party and Democrats during the antebellum period when they argued that powers of the federal government listed in Article I should be strictly construed.
+The term was used regularly by members of the Democratic-Republican Party and by Democrats during the antebellum period when they argued that powers of the federal government listed in Article I should be strictly construed.
 They embraced this approach in the hope that it would ensure that the bulk of governmental power would remain with the states and not be usurped by the federal government via novel interpretations of its powers.
 Perhaps the best known example of this approach is Jefferson's opinion arguing against the constitutionality of a national bank.
 Because the vagueness of Article I inevitably lent itself to broad interpretations as well as narrow ones, strict constructionists turned to the somewhat restrained descriptions of the powers of Congress that were offered by advocates of the Constitution during ratification.
 Thus, politicians who identified themselves as strict constructionists embraced an approach to constitutional interpretation that resembles what we today call originalism.

-The term began to be used by conservative and moderate Republican presidents beginning with Richard Nixon in 1968 when he was running for election.
+The term began to be used by conservative politicians such as beginning with Richard Nixon in 1968 when he was running for election.
 His pledge was to appoint justices that interpret the law and reinstate "law and order" to the judiciary.
 President Nixon appointed four justices that seemed (at the time) to be of that philosophy.
 One of them, Harry Blackmun, however, shifted leftward, while another, Lewis F. Powell, became a moderate.
 The other two, Warren Burger and William Rehnquist, were in the mold of what most think of in terms of strict constructionists.
 Gerald Ford, when running to serve a full term of his own, distanced himself from this issue.
 Ronald Reagan, however, also promised strict constructionists.
 All three of his US Supreme Court nominees loosely fell into this category.
 Still, Antonin Scalia was more of an originalist, while Sandra Day O'Connor and Anthony Kennedy were fairly conservative.
-Since Reagan, Republican presidents George W. Bush and Donald Trump, along with Republican nominees John McCain and Mitt Romney, have all promised to nominate strict constructionist judges to the courts.
+Since Reagan, Republican presidents George W. Bush and Donald Trump, along with Republican nominee John McCain, have all promised to nominate strict constructionist judges to the courts.